Skip to main content

 Harvest and Storage

-Carrots and parsnips must be topped before storage.
 Mature roots can be kept in good condition for 4-5 months at temperatures near 32°F if not allowed to freeze.
 Avoid relative humidity higher than 95%, which cause condensation and dripping.
 Carrots that are not fully mature can be stored only 4-6 weeks.
-Parsnips should not be harvested until fully mature for good quality.
-Parsnips can be left in the ground over winter but should be harvested before growth starts in the spring (this is risky because poor spring weather may prevent timely harvesting).
-Do not store these crops in a building with apples, pears or other ethylene-producing fruits since bitterness can result.
+Exposure to ethylene will result in the development of bitter compounds in carrot skin; do not store carrots in the same building as apples, pears, or other ethylene-producing fruits.